peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string Subject { get; set; }

 Gets or sets this message's subject.
+The subject's value is found as though GetHeader("subject") were called.

 <b>Returns:</b>

-This message's subject.
+This message's subject, or null if there is none.

 <a id="ToAddresses"></a>
 ### ToAddresses